 Although fertilising in the Summer will encourage your plants to grow and sprout new leaves, you should still be wary of when you choose to do this.
 Fertilising during a heat wave is not recommended as your plant will be using all of its energy to cope with these temperatures, rather than taking in any new nutrients.
-Wait for a cooler day before fertilising and this way, your plant will be able to absorb all of those good nutrients.
+Wait for a cooler day before fertilising as this will allow your plant to absorb all of the good nutrients.

 Clean and keep the plants pest-free

 When dust gathers on leaves, this can act as a barrier to light getting in where needed.
 In order for your houseplants to absorb as much as light as possible, they need to be free of dust.
 We recommend using a clean, damp cloth with warm water to gently remove any dust mites.
 Clean leaves are more likely to photosynthesize and breathe freely, leading to healthy, happy plants.

 In addition to this, you may notice an increase in pests hanging around your plants during these warmer months.
 While you are cleaning any dust from your plants, you should also inspect them for bugs and pests, then remove accordingly.